Load Cell Classes: NIST Requirements

 A Few Words about NTEP Certificates of Compliance

 NTEP stands for the National Type Evaluation Program.
 It is a non-profit body responsible for carrying out the testing of measuring equipment.
-A load cell receives an NTEP certificate of compliance when it is proven to adhere to NIST requirements through testing by an NTEP accepted laboratory.
+A load cell receives an NTEP certificate of compliance when through testing by an NTEP accepted laboratory proves it adheres to NIST requirements .
 Generally a manufacturer that wishes to have its product used for trade, commerce, enforcement of laws or government data gathering submits a sample unit of a design to one of these laboratories, where it undergoes testing over several months.
 Equipment that fails testing must be resubmitted within 90 days; a design that fails three testing cycles must be scrapped unless acceptable proof of corrections to the deficiencies is provided to the lab.

 Active vs Inactive NTEP Compliance

-A load cell with active status of NTEP conformance is a device being manufactured under a current certificate of conformance.
-This means the prototype on which the load cell is based has been tested, has complied, and the certification has been maintained.
+A load cell with active status of NTEP conformance is a device manufactured, sold or deployed having a current certificate of conformance.
+This means the tested prototype of that load cell has has attained NTEP compliance, and the certification continues to be maintained.
 A load cell sold with inactive NTEP conformance status is a device that was manufactured under an active certificate of conformance, but the certificate has since expired while the device has been in inventory or in commercial use.

 Whole System vs. Component Compliance

-Note that the laboratories often test components of a measuring system rather than an entire system built with these components.
+Note that laboratories often test only components of a measuring system rather than the entire system built with these components.
 NIST places the responsibility of compliance of the whole on the system manufacturer.

 When an NTEP laboratory certifies a whole scale or measuring system rather than a component, the individual load cell(s) in the system is/are not considered individually certified.
-Therefore, the load cell(s) model cannot be replaced in the system without it losing the NTEP compliance.
+Therefore, if its internal load cells are replaced with a different model, the system will no longer be NTEP compliant.

 This document has explained at a high level the tolerance requirements imposed by NIST.
 In an ideal world, a tested load cell of a specified class will meet these tolerances with 100% certainty with regular calibration.
 (Note that the specifications given in the load cell data sheet express the characteristics of that particular load cell when properly calibrated, and fall within any required tolerances for certification.)
 When they do not meet these tolerances, the certified load cell must be taken out of service to be repaired or replaced.